125+ Ways to Say GOODBYE in Different Languages (WITH Pronunciation!)

 CHEERS: Cheers in different languages

 GOOD NIGHT: Good night in every language

 I LOVE YOU: LOVE in different languages

 THANK YOU: Read this guide to say thanks in every language of the world

 HELLO: Read this guide to say hi in every language of the world.

-Aaaaaaaand now you know… how to say goodbye in every language of the world!
+Aaaaaaaand now you know… the different languages for goodbye and how to say goodbye in every language of the world!